mdn/content/files/en-us/mozilla/firefox/releases/121/index.md

 ### CSS

-- The {{CSSXRef("text-wrap")}} property has now been added with support for the values `balance` and `stable`.
-The `balance` value is used for short blocks of content, such as headings, and will make sure that when spread over multiple lines the content is balanced and easy to read.
-The `stable` value makes sure that editable content does not reflow will the user is editing ([Firefox bug 1731541](https://bugzil.la/1731541)).
+- The {{CSSXRef("text-wrap")}} property has been updated with support for the values `balance` and `stable`.
+The `balance` value is used for short blocks of content, such as headings, and will make sure that the content is balanced and easy to read when spread over multiple lines.
+The `stable` value makes sure that editable content does not reflow while the user is editing it ([Firefox bug 1731541](https://bugzil.la/1731541)).

 #### Removals